prosciutboy/prosciutboy.github.io/about.md

   Welcome on this blog.
 I will push my notes and tutorials here.
 They will be useful for me in the future and who knows, they might be also for you.
 </p>

-this blog is build on [Poole](https://github.com/poole "Poole project on github") and using the [Hyde](http://hyde.getpoole.com "Hyde project") theme.
+This blog is built on [Poole](https://github.com/poole "Poole project on github") and using the [Hyde](http://hyde.getpoole.com "Hyde project") theme.

 ## Contact